Alvalek/python-port-scanner/README.md

 ##  Disclaimer

 **This tool is for educational purposes only.** Only scan networks you own or have explicit permission to test.
-Unauthorized scanning may violate local laws.
+Unauthorized scanning may violate various national cybercrime laws.

 ##  Features